Auditory Processing Disorder Symptoms

 Difficulties Related to Auditory Processing Disorder in Children

 Scientists are learning that central auditory processing disorder symptoms are present in a majority of children with learning difficulties, in three categories: reading, learning and language.

 Efficient — fast and accurate — auditory processing skills help the clarity and breadth of phonological vocabulary, an essential reading skill.
 Hearing “cat” as one sound is enough to participate in conversation but to recognize it in text form requires “phonemic awareness” (definition: phonemes are the smallest components of sound that make up words) or being able to hear the component sounds of cat, i.e., “c-a-t.”
 This opens the door to automaticity in reading and reading comprehension.

 An auditory processing deficit can cause inattentive ADD, and it can undermine learning.

 Over time, as skills are slowly learned, the signs of auditory processing disorder change.
 In young children the main clues are often behavioral — unwillingness to engage, acting out when asked to do anything involving listening or reading.

 By middle school the signs of auditory processing disorder are much harder to detect, but their impact is no less severe.
 CAPD can undermine learning efficiency at every turn — lower grades, reading reluctance and/or weak reading comprehension, difficulty engaging or keeping up in class, all culminating in homework frustration.

 Language Issues From APD

-The first signs of auditory processing disorder picked up by most parents are usually language related.
+The first symptoms of auditory processing disorder in children are usually language related.
 Obvious difficulty with pronunciation and vocabulary are directly related to APD.
 Other auditory processing symptoms such as difficulty following directions are sometimes harder to pick up.
-These language related issues are often called language processing disorders.
+These language related issues are often called language processing disorder.

 Homework Frustration And/Or Disappointing Grades